mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 When my mother died, I was 14.
 I cried.
 I cried all night.
 All of a sudden: *[fwoosh]*, 180 degree turn over.
 [The] world becomes bright.
 That means [I realized my] mother [is] with me.
 But that is at the end of the crying.
 Crying, crying the whole night... and then something happened.
 So I didn't feel sad...

-So that means the limits of suffering, limits of crying and sadness, is not the sadness, it's vastness.
+So that means the limits of suffering, the limits of crying and sadness is not the sadness, it's vastness.
 So you don't know.
 So you experience something more than suffering or sadness.
 Do you understand what I mean?

 For instance, zazen.
 Maybe some of you experience [that] you continue to do zazen with pain.
 Sometimes the pain is gone.
 I experience [that].
 For a certain period of time, the pain is really awful. *[He laughs.]* But if you overcome this, pain is here, but pain doesn't bother you.